 Represented global law firm in connection with malpractice and breach of fiduciary duty lawsuit arising from firm’s representation of a start-up.

 Represented company in connection with contract dispute arising from the sale of a school.

 Represented global healthcare company in connection with a declaratory judgment action concerning the scope of a consent judgment entered to resolve a landmark false-advertising case.

 Defended individual in connection with lawsuit brought by multiple plaintiffs asserting claims for defamation based on statements allegedly made by defendant’s representatives.

 White Collar Defense and Investigations

-- Represent European bank in connection with an industry-wide investigation into alleged manipulation of a benchmark rate for interest rate derivatives.
+Represented European bank in connection with an industry-wide investigation into alleged manipulation of a benchmark rate for interest rate derivatives.

-Advise former employee of charitable foundation in connection with criminal charges brought by foreign government.
+Advised former employee of charitable foundation in connection with criminal charges brought by foreign government.

-Represent pharmaceutical company in connection with Department of Justice investigation of customer assistance program.
+Represented pharmaceutical company in connection with Department of Justice investigation of customer assistance program.

-Represent victims of torture in the Abu Ghraib prison in Iraq in litigation brought under the Alien Tort Statute against government contractor.
+Representing victims of torture in the Abu Ghraib prison in Iraq in litigation brought under the Alien Tort Statute against government contractor.